Francesco149/sharenix/README.md

 and file uploading to almost any file/image sharing service that has an API thanks to the easily customizable json configuration.

+ShareNix is somewhat compatible with ShareX's json config format.
-ShareNix uses the same configuration format as ShareX.
-If you're a ShareX user, you can easily import your settings by pasting them in the Services section of sharenix.json.
+If you're a ShareX user, you can easily import your settings by pasting them in the Services section of sharenix.json

 [Demonstration video](http://hnng.moe/f/3CI).